oracle-livelabs/database/microtx-xa-stock-broker-app/adb-provision/adb-provision.md

-# Provision an Oracle Autonomous Database for use as resource manager
+# Provision Autonomous Databases for Use as Resource Manager

 ## Introduction